Top Trucking Companies in Texas: Your Comprehensive Guide

 Texas Financial Advantages (ATA 2024 Tax Guide)

-- ✔️ Oilfield per diem: $59/day untaxed for field stays
+• ✔️ Oilfield per diem: $59 untaxed daily allowance for field stays

-- ✔️ Equipment tax breaks: 100% first-year depreciation on Class 8 trucks
+• ✔️ Equipment tax incentives: 100% first-year depreciation for Class 8 trucks helps reduce taxable income

 How Do Texas HOS Rules Differ from Federal DOT Regulations?

-Texas enforces three unique exemptions critical for oilfield and agriculture:
+Texas enforces three unique hours-of-service (HOS) exemptions that are critical for drivers serving the oilfield and agricultural sectors:

-- 150-Air Mile Ag Exemption: CDL waiver for farm suppliers
+2. 150-Air Mile Ag Exemption: Grants a CDL waiver for farm suppliers operating within a 150-air mile radius

 Real-World Impact: Permian Basin Driver

-“Using the oilfield wait-time exemption, I log 14-hour drives after 6 hours rig waiting.
-This Texas rule lets me earn $12,000/month hauling frack sand while staying legal.” – Travis K., Midland (2M accident-free miles)
+“By leveraging the oilfield wait-time exemption, I log 14-hour drives after only 6 hours of rig waiting.
+This Texas-specific rule allows me to earn $12,000 per month hauling frack sand, all while staying fully compliant.” – Travis K., Midland (with over 2 million accident-free miles)

 Texas Trucking Resources